kpeez/fiberphotopy/README.md

 pip install fiberphotopy
 ```

-If you are using `poetry`, you can use the most up-to-date version by cloning the repo
+You can use the most up-to-date version by cloning the repo
 and running make install:

 ```bash
 git clone https://github.com/kpeez/fiberphotopy.git
 make install
 ```

+> Note: the `make install` command uses `uv` for package management.
+If you do not have `uv` installed it will be installed automatically when you run `make install`.

 Alternatively, the most up-to-date version can be installed using the requirements.txt: